-The Code of Virginia mandates every local governing body seek to ensure emergency medical services are maintained throughout their locality.
-14Through our background research and during the site-visit process, the study team identified that the Charles City County Volunteer Fire/EMS Department does not have sufficient or consistent manpower to mitigate even the simplest of fires without experiencing significant property damage or requiring mutual aid assistance from a neighboring jurisdiction.
+The Code of Virginia mandates every locality throughout the Commonwealth ensure fire and emergency medical services are sufficiently maintained and provided to residents and visitors in their jurisdictions.
+14 Failure to do so generates tremendous liability for a local governing body and County executive, which is further compounded if local policymakers knowingly fail to address any identified deficiencies.
+Through our background research and during the site-visit process, the study team identified that the Charles City County Volunteer Fire/EMS Department does not have sufficient or consistent manpower to mitigate even the simplest of fires without experiencing significant property damage or requiring mutual aid assistance from a neighboring jurisdiction.
 The Board of Supervisors and County Administrator Trogdon are to be commended for their leadership and commitment to confront this issue head-on and take the appropriate steps necessary to improve the level of service in Charles City County.

 Charles City County is not unique in these challenges and this is a problem plaguing rural communities across the Commonwealth.
 While there has been a steady decline in the number of volunteer firefighters and emergency medical service providers in Charles City County, the demand for services only continues to increase.
 This clash of increasing demand and decreasing volunteer capacity has yielded a local emergency for Charles City County.
 The group of dedicated volunteers are to be applauded for their professionalism and making the best of a difficult situation.
 However, the Charles City County Volunteer Fire/EMS Department simply cannot recruit and retain the number of volunteers needed to respond to the current call volume.
 As identified in their 2015 Virginia Fire Service Needs Assessment, Charles City County only has an average of four volunteer firefighters available to respond to a call.
 15 Because of the nature of the work, fire departments cannot safely operate without a certain number of personnel.
-The long-standing staffing standards adopted by the National Fire Protection Association recommend a minimum of four personnel for a low-hazard fire call.16
+The long-standing staffing standards adopted by the National Fire Protection Association recommend a minimum of four personnel for a low-hazard fire call.
+16

 The lack of a dependable fire and EMS system operating in Charles City County is significant and unsettling.
 The Charles City County Volunteer Fire/EMS Department requires significantly more personnel to address the current call volume.
-While records may include 15 volunteer
+While records may include 15 volunteer members on the roster for the Department, the study team heard there are considerably fewer individuals available to run fire and EMS calls on a consistent basis throughout Charles City